 disinformation

-Allows false information to circulate unchallenged within closed information networks
+Allows false information to circulate within closed information networks with limited exposure to contradicting sources

 radicalization